semishawn/semipedia/_semiterms/skitch.md

 layout: semiterm
 title: skitch

-pos: noun

 phonetic: "[ skich ]"
 ipa: "/ skɪtʃ /"

+definition: [
+	{
+		pos: noun,
+		description: [
+			{
-noun-desc1: The part of a seam in or on a stitched or sewed product (most often an article of clothing such as a pair of pants like jeans or khakis) where the fabric flap on the inside changes directions and creates a slightly raised section.
+				explanation: "The part of a seam in or on a stitched or sewed product (most often an article of clothing such as a pair of pants like jeans or khakis) where the fabric flap on the inside changes directions and creates a slightly raised section.",
-noun-ex1: When feeling the exterior of the slacks, I quickly noticed an awkwardly formed skitch near the pocket.
+				example: "When feeling the exterior of the slacks, I quickly noticed an awkwardly formed skitch near the pocket."
+			}
+		]
+	}
+]

 date: 2020-5-16
 neologist: Shawn, Kiran